 Candles are one of my most favorite things.
 They provide soft lighting, as well as some decorative flair!
 There are many different options – flameless, scented, tall, short, pillar, votive – and all can be used to provide holiday cheer!
 This Happy Halloween Candle uses a flameless candle decorated with Halloween themed designs in a variety of different colored vinyls.
 Read on to learn how to make your own Happy Halloween Candle!

 Happy Halloween Candle

 This is a fairly easy project to make using either scissors or a Cricut machine (I have the Cricut Maker and I LOVE it).
 I created both an SVG file and a PDF file for the design.
-You can get both templates for free in my Resource Library or by clicking below:
+You can get both templates for free by clicking below:

 Materials Needed to Make the Happy Halloween Candle